 Facilities within Carl Sandburg Home NHS including the Home, Bookstore and Barn are open everyday 9 am to 5 pm, closed on Thanksgiving, Christmas and New Year's Day.
 Park grounds, including hiking trails and gardens are open everyday, all year, from sunrise to sunset.

 House Tour: Carl Sandburg and his family lived in this house from 1945 until Mr. Sandburg's death in 1967.
 They lived a simple life and surrounded themselves with things with which they were comfortable.
 Experience how the Sandburgs lived as a National Park Service Ranger or park volunteer guides you through the house.
-Please remember tours are limited to 15 persons.
+Please remember tours are limited to 15 persons, small fee for tour.

 •Strollers are not permitted on the house tour, but there is a place to leave them for storage.
 Infants and small children should be carried through the house while on tour.

 Fee: A fee is required to tour the house for those 16 years of age and older.
 This fee is $5.00 for adults age 16-61, and $3.00 for adults age 62 and older.
 Youth 15 years of age and younger are free.
 We can only accept cash and check for tour fees.

 Visiting the Barn: Mrs. Sandburg owned and operated the Chikaming Goat Dairy.
 At its peak there were over 200 goats at Connemara!
 Mrs. Sandburg's goats were renowned for their quality milk production and superior breeding.
 Your visit to the barn is a self-guided venture, although, there are park volunteers at the barn who would be happy to answer any questions you may have about Mrs. Sandburg's Chikaming goatherd.
 Remember to wash up after visiting the goats and please do not bring any food or drink into the barnyard.